Professional Masters in Mining Industry Management

-|Mine Design and Operation Planning (3)||Combine mine life cycle and sustainability principles, mining fundamentals and future trends to better evaluate and optimize mine designs and mine operation plans.|
+|Mine Design and Operations Planning (3)||Combine mine life cycle and sustainability principles, mining fundamentals and future trends to better evaluate and optimize mine designs and mine operation plans.|

-|Integrated Information and Mine Systems Management (3)||Apply knowledge of increasing big data in mining and the increasing complexity of mine plant systems to better evaluate mining IT system designs and operations.|
+|Integrated Information Technologies for Mining Systems (3)||Apply knowledge of increasing big data in mining and the increasing complexity of mine plant systems to better evaluate mining IT system designs and operations.|

 |Geology and Mining (3)||Integrate understanding of ore deposit geology, structure, resource assessment and geochemistry to better evaluate mining project designs and optimize operations.|

-|Mineral Processing (3)||Integrate knowledge of cost-efficient mineral process options matched to ore type fundamentals to better evaluate plant designs and optimize operations.|
+|Mineral Processing (3)||Integrate knowledge of cost-efficient mineral process options matched to ore-type fundamentals to better evaluate plant designs and optimize operations.|

 22% of Credits

-|Mine Health and Safety (2)||Apply principles of providing a safe and healthy work environment including organizational culture and behavior management into everyday communications and decision making.|
+|Mine Health and Safety (2)||Apply principles of providing a safe and healthy work environment, including organizational culture and behavior management, into everyday communications and decision-making.|

-|Mining Environmental and Social Responsibility (2)||Integrate knowledge of environmental and corporate social responsibility opportunities and consequences into everyday communications and decision making.|
+|Mining Environmental and Social Responsibility (2)||Integrate knowledge of environmental and corporate social responsibility opportunities and consequences into everyday communications and decision-making.|

-|Water Waste and Mine Closure (3)||Apply knowledge of sustainable water usage, responsible waste disposal and the eventual mine closure and reclamation to decisions made in the course of mine/plant design and operations.|
+|Water, Waste, and Mine Closure (3)||Apply knowledge of sustainable water usage, responsible waste disposal and the eventual mine closure and reclamation to decisions made in the course of mine/plant design and operations.|

 |Mining Business and Management|